-Type of Report Office/Individual Contact Information Confidential, On-Campus Emma Chasteen 918.444.2042 Student Advocate chasteee@nsuok.edu Confidential, On-Campus HawkReach Counseling Services 918.444.2042 hawkreach@nsuok.edu Confidential, On-Campus NEO Health Services 918.444.2126 Non-confidential, On- Student Affairs 918.444.2120 Campus studentaffairs@nsuok.edu Confidential, Off-Campus CREOKS Behavioral Health 918.207.0078 (24 hours) Services
+Type of Report Office/Individual Co Contact Information Confidential, On-Campus Chelsea Hill 918.444.2042 Student Advocate, HawkReach hillc@nsuok.edu Confidential, On-Campus HawkReach Counseling Services 918.444.2042 hawkreach@nsuok.edu Confidential, On-Campus NEO Health Services 918.444.2126 Non-confidential, On- Student Affairs 918.444.2120 Campus studentaffairs@nsuok.edu Confidential, Off-Campus s CREOKS Behavioral Health 918.207.0078 (24 hou Services Confidential, Off-Campus Help In Crisis (Domestic Violence) 918.456.0673

-Confidential, Off-Campus Help In Crisis (Domestic Violence) 918.456.0673 Confidential, Off-Campus Crisis Line for Domestic Violence and Sexual Assault- Broken Arrow 888.372.9400 Confidential, Off-Campus VA Muskogee (Veterans Services) 800.827.1000 Confidential, Off-Campus WISH (Women in Safe Homes, 918.682.7879 Muskogee) Non-confidential reporting NSU Police Department- all campuses 918.444.2468 university_police@nsuok.edu Non-confidential reporting Tahlequah Police Department 918.456.8801 Non-confidential reporting Broken Arrow Police Department 918.251.5311 Non-confidential reporting Muskogee Police Department 918.683.8000 Non-confidential reporting Cherokee County Sheriff's Office 918.456.2583 Non-confidential reporting Wagoner County Sheriff's Office 918.485.3124 Non-confidential reporting Muskogee County Sherriff's Office 918.687.0202
+Confidential, Off-Campus Crisis Line for Domestic Violence and Sexual Assault- Broken Arrow 888.372.9400 Confidential, Off-Campus VA Muskogee (Veterans Services) 800.827.1000 Confidential, Off-Campus WISH (Women in Safe Homes, Muskogee) es, 918.682.7879 Non-confidential reporting NSU Police Department- all campuses 918.444.2468 university_police@nsuok.edu Non-confidential reporting Tahlequah Police Department 918.456.8801 Non-confidential reporting Broken Arrow Police Department 918.251.5311 Non-confidential reporting Muskogee Police Department 918.683.8000 Non-confidential reporting Cherokee County Sheriff's Office 918.456.2583 Non-confidential reporting Wagoner County Sheriff's Office 918.485.3124 Non-confidential reporting Muskogee County Sherriff's Office 918.687.0202

-The Board of Regents for the Regional University System of Oklahoma and the Clery Act require all other employees (excluding counselors and victim advocate) who become aware of an instance of sexual violence or harassment to report it to the Northeastern State University Police Department or the Title IX Coordinator.
+The Board of Regents for the Regional University System of Oklahoma and the Clery Act require all other employees (excluding counselors and student advocate) who become aware of an instance of sexual violence or harassment to report it to the Northeastern State University Police Department 918-444-2468 or the Title IX Coordinator 918-444-2120.
 The report should include the nature, date, time, and general location of an incident.
+All NSU employees are responsible employees.
 A responsible employee is an employee who has the authority to address sexual violence, who has the duty to report incidents of sexual violence or other student misconduct, or who a student could reasonably believe has this authority or duty.
 When a victim tells a responsible employee about an incident of sexual violence, the victim has the right to expect the institution will investigate the alleged sexual violence, end any sexual violence, prevent the sexual violence from re-occurring, and educate on sexual violence.
 Before a victim reveals any information to a responsible employee, the employee should ensure that the victim understands the employee's reporting obligations and if the victim wants to remain confidential, then the student should be directed to a confidential resource.